-Who are persons with LEP?

-Individuals who do not speak English as their primary language and who have a limited ability to read, speak, write, or understand English because of their national origin.
+- •Who are persons with LEP? - Individuals who do not speak English as their primary language and who have a limited ability to read, speak, write, or understand English because of their national origin.

-Recipients of Federal financial assistance have a responsibility to take reasonable steps to ensure meaningful access to their programs and activities by persons with LEP.

-Provide reasonable, timely, appropriate and competent language services at no cost to individuals with LEP.

-LEA/SFA must develop a Language Access Plan with policies and procedures to ensure meaningful access that coincides with the ALSDE's plan, policies and procedures.
+- Recipients of Federal financial assistance have a responsibility to take reasonable steps to ensure meaningful access to their programs and activities by persons with LEP. - Provide reasonable, timely, appropriate, and competent language services at no cost to individuals with LEP. - Ensure online services such (ex., PayPams or School Bucks) include translated versions of the school meal application or information on how to request them. - LEA/SFA must develop a Language Access Plan with policies and procedures to ensure meaningful access that coincides with the ALSDE's plan, policies, and procedures.